- Religion and Philosophy»

 Glossophobia is "the fear of public speaking."
 I am unable to find a clinical term for "the fear of Public Praying" (I suspect there are enough similarities that a separate name is not warranted), but a name is not necessary for the intended purpose of this webpage, anyway.
 This is not to be a clinical (read that as worldly) study, but rather a spiritual one.
 I hope to help people recognize the role of Public Prayer in society and Church and to help people be better prepared when their turn comes to Pray in Public.

 Let's get this out of the way:

-Let me start by saying that this Lens is written from a decidedly Christian/Judeo Christian perspective.
+Let me start by saying that this articles is written from a decidedly Christian/Judeo Christian perspective.
 This is offered neither as an excuse for my beliefs nor a condemnation of others' beliefs; it's just that I'm a Christian and the God of the Holy Bible is the only god that I know how to pray to.

 What are You Talking About?

 Public Prayer is a somewhat vague term and can refer to several types of prayer, some of which are detailed below:

 - Praying silently/quietly, to oneself in a public area.
 In Ist Thessalonians, we're told to pray without ceasing; this should not be a stumbling block.

 - Praying aloud in a public area uninvited and with antagonistic intent.
 This is born of a spirit of hate, not love.
 God is love.